 3 These were the sons of the father of Etam: Jezreel, Ishma, and Idbash.
 The name of their sister was Hazzelelponi.
 4 Penuel was the father of Gedor and Ezer the father of Hushah.

 These are the sons of Hur, the firstborn of Ephrathah, the father of Bethlehem.

 5 Ashhur the father of Tekoa had two wives, Helah and Naarah.

 6 Naarah bore him Ahuzzam, Hepher, Temeni, and Haahashtari.
 These were the sons of Naarah.

 7 The sons of Helah were Zereth, Izhar, and Ethnan.
 8 Hakkoz became the father of Anub, Zobebah, and the families of Aharhel the son of Harum.

 9 Jabez was more honorable than his brothers.
 His mother named him Jabez, saying, “Because I bore him with sorrow.”

 10 Jabez called on the God of Israel, saying, “Oh that you would bless me indeed and enlarge my territory!
-May your hand be with me, and may you keep me from evil, that I may not cause pain!”
+May your hand be with me, and may you keep me from harm, that I may not bear pain!”